Aníbal Cavaco Silva: Early years

-Cavaco Silva joined the Social Democratic Party in 1974 and became the party leader in 1985.
+Cavaco Silva joined the Social Democratic Party in 1974.
+Between 1980 and 1981, he was finance minister under Prime Minister Francisco Sá Carneiro's government.
+Five years later, in 1985, Cavaco Silva was elected party leader.

 Prime minister

 The 1985 legislative election was complicated by the arrival of a new political party, the Democratic Renewal Party (PRD), which had been formed by the supporters of the President, António Ramalho Eanes.
 In the 250-member Assembly of the Republic, the nation's legislature, the PRD won 45 seats – at the expense of every party except Cavaco Silva's PSD.
-Despite winning less than 30 percent of the popular vote, the PSD was the only traditional political party not to suffer substantial losses.
+Despite winning less than 30 per cent of the popular vote, the PSD was the only traditional political party not to suffer substantial losses.
 Its 88 seats, in fact, represented a gain of 13 over the previous election.
 Accordingly, Cavaco Silva became prime minister on 6 November 1985.

 Cavaco Silva headed a minority government.
 On most issues, his Social Democrats could rely on the 22 votes of the Social and Democratic Center Party (CDS), but the two parties' combined 110 votes fell 16 short of a parliamentary majority.
-The Socialists and Communists held 57 and 38 seats respectively; Cavaco Silva could govern if the 45 members of the PRD, who held the balance of power, abstained.
+The Socialists (PS) and Communists (CDU) held 57 and 38 seats respectively; Cavaco Silva could govern if the 45 members of the PRD, who held the balance of power, abstained.

 According to a contemporary report in The New York Times, Cavaco Silva's first government presided over an "economic boom".
 The article described him as "pro-American" and committed to the European Community.

 In 1987, the PRD withdrew its tacit support, and a parliamentary vote of no confidence forced President Mário Soares to call an early election.
-Cavaco Silva's Social Democrats captured 50.2 percent of the popular vote and 148 of the 250 seats in the legislature.
+Cavaco Silva's Social Democrats captured 50.2 per cent of the popular vote and 148 of the 250 seats in the legislature.
 Far behind were the Socialists, with only 60 seats, and the Communists, with 31.
 The CDS and the PRD were virtually wiped out, left with only four and seven seats, respectively.
 This was the first time since the 1974 revolution that a single party had won an outright majority in the national parliament.
 At the time, it was also the largest majority that a Portuguese party had ever won in a free election.